 If you don’t want a period name, the Legal Name Allowance may be helpful.
 The Heralds will register one component of your legal name, be it you first, last, or middle name.
 The reason only one component of your name can be registered is because you are not your persona.

 Once you have a first name, you will need to choose a last name and/or a place of origin.
-Both parts of your name need to be documentable within 300 years of each other, from the same culture or from cultures that interacted with each other.
+Both parts of your name need to be documentable within 300 years of each other, from the same culture, or from cultures that interacted with each other.
 You could have an English/French name, but a French/Japanese one is not registerable.

-Finally, if you don’t want to go through the process of choosing a name and surname, you can always register “[First Name] of [your local group].”
+If you don’t want to go through the process of choosing a name and surname, you can always register “[First Name] of [your local group].”
 This is sometimes called a “holding name” and can be important if you submit your name and device together, but for some reason your name doesn’t pass the registration process.